Tornquist/Solo_Defense/README.md

 Solo Defense
 ==========

 This is my first Android game.
-Solo [Pong] is the first game I write in every new language that I learn.
+Solo Defense is the first game I write in every new language that I learn.
 It's an exercise in getting something a little bit more complicated than `Hello World` up and running.
-The game has not been updated since Android 2.3 and has  few modern font issues, but still functions.
-The most exciting thing was a legal struggle (that I quickly lost) with Atari for an attempt to use Pong in the title
+The game has not been updated since Android 2.3 and has few modern font issues, but is still very playable and has a large Android user base.

 ###Goals